Pseudoephedrine Abuse treatment center

 - Holistic treatment that focuses on the entire individual rather than just the primary problem of addiction.

-When beginning our pseudoephedrine abuse treatment at 12 Keys, addicts will follow the 12 step methodology.
+When beginning our pseudoephedrine abuse treatment, addicts will follow the 12 step methodology.
 Some of the central goals of this treatment model include:

 - Accepting you are powerless over your addiction